This is the second section of a three part series

 consume either interesterified fats, or trans fats.

-- Foods labeled ‘natural’ or ‘all natural’.
+- Foods labeled natural or all natural.
 Be cautious!
-The Food and Drug
+The natural or all natural

-Administration allows a food or ingredient to be labeled natural even if it
+allows a food or ingredient to be labeled natural or all natural as long as

 So called ‘natural flavors’ are a prime example of this.
 They contain large